wix-incubator/wix-code-docs/wix-groups-v2/wix-groups-v2/CreateRequests/guides/createRequests-intro.md

 Before you begin coding, make sure to add the [Wix Groups](https://support.wix.com/en/article/wix-groups-adding-and-setting-up-wix-groups) application to your site.

+### Settings for Typical Use Case
++ Site admins determine who can create groups.
+They can choose to require that site members request approval when creating a group.
++ This setting can be found in your site's Dashboard under **Groups Application > General Settings > Group Creation**.
++ If set to admin approval required, a site member uses the [`createGroup()`](wix-groups-v2/groups/creategroup) function to create a group, and the group becomes a `groupRequest` with a status of `PENDING`.
++ Only a site admin can approve or reject requests to create a group.
++ When a site member's request to create a group is approved, the `groupRequest` status changes to `APPROVED`, and the newly created group is added to the Groups List page of your site.

 ## Terminology

 - **Group Request**: A request made by a site member to create the group.